portovep/reactifyme/README.md

 $ ./deploy.sh
 ```

-> Note: Requires to setup firebase-cli for
+> Note: You need to setup firebase-cli to use the
 [Firebase Hosting service](https://firebase.google.com/docs/hosting/quickstart).
 Before running the script for the first time you need to login.
 ``` bash